 First and foremost its fun!
 Participating in SCBWI reminds me of the things I love about my work and keeps my passion kindled.
-The participants are equally enthusiastic about this field and the work they do,

 Hello, Doug.
 You’re both an illustrator and a writer.
 How does combining these skills work for you?
 Do you prefer projects where you’re responsible for creating the whole story, both the words and the pictures?
 Or do you enjoy the challenge of putting your own spin on someone else’s words?